BetonQuest/BetonQuest/docs/Documentation/Scripting/Building-Blocks/Objectives-List.md

   punchThief: "npcinteract thief interaction:left actions:poke"
 ```

-## Get in range of an npc
+## Get in range of an NPC

 __Context__: @snippet:condition-meta:online@
 __Syntax__: `npcrange <npc <action> <range>`
-__Description__: The player has to enter or leave the specified area around the npc.
+__Description__: The player has to enter or leave the specified area around the NPC.

 It is also possible to define multiple NPCs separated with `,`.
-The objective will be completed as soon as you meet the requirement of just one npc.
+The objective will be completed as soon as you meet the requirement of just one NPC.

 | Parameter | Syntax   | Default Value          | Explanation                                                          |
 |-----------|----------|------------------------|----------------------------------------------------------------------|